ganesh2583/react-babel-webpack/README.md

 - Webpack-dev-server can be used to run react application in development mode with hot reload.
 - We have seperate configurations for dev and production mode.
 Running `npm run build:prod` will generate production build in dist folder.
 - Dev bundle size is **1.48 MB** when comapred to production build which is only **134 KB**

+### ES Lint
+Es Lint is way of setting rules by which we can maintain coding standards.
+Currently this project is configure with ES lint with Prettier rules using eslint-config-prettier and eslint-plugin-prettier.